pb0104/IDS-706-Week-6-Assignement/readme.md

 > Both methods execute initial exploration and CRUD operations.

-## Results & Observations

-* Dataset covers **2012–2015** with hundreds of universities.
-* Top countries by representation: **USA, UK, Germany**.
-* Average score gradually increases from 2012 to 2015.
-* Universities appearing in multiple years are mostly top-ranked institutions.
-* Insert, update, and delete operations were successfully applied.

 ## Notes

 * All SQL queries are included in `queries.sql`.
 * Python script `query.py` automates execution and prints results.
 * The database used is `university_database.db`.